marquesafonso/coding101/Readme.md

 A lot of steps, I know...
 But this will ensure your projects are battle-proof.
 Also you will be able to download many projects from other from github to start your journey.

+## Body Mass Index (BMI) exercise

+In this first exercise you will learn the basics of reading an excel file and working with the *pandas* library to analyse a dataset containing records of people's gender, height, weight to produce their BMI.

 Now:
 1. open your editor (VS Code if you followed my tips).
 2. Open the **body_mass.ipynb** notebook
-3. Make sure to go to the top right of the notebook > **Select Kernel** > Choose your environment (This is where the necessary packages are installed)
+3. Make sure to go to the top right of the notebook > **Select Kernel** > Choose your environment (This is where the necessary packages are installed - it should have bmi in the name )
-4. Then just follow allong the exercise!
+4. Then just follow along the exercise!
 You can run the code cells using the **Execute cell** button on the left of each code block.
 Feel free to experiment with the code as you go!